 Our attitude towards our fellow earthlings has drastically shifted since then because of how we’ve separated ourselves from the natural world.
 We now sit in offices and homes that are fenced away from wildlife and natural beauty.
 Our collective culture view animals as inferior to humans and as wild, uncivilized creatures that need to be tamed, controlled and contained.

 This disconnect has perpetuated careless, selfish and unkind acts towards the animal kingdom.
-Corporate greed and hidden political agendas now hinder any attempts made to maintain the balance that exists on our planet, even though scientists and environmentalists have solid proof that our policies and ignorance are having a seriously damaging impact on the environment.
+Corporate greed and hidden political agendas now hinder any attempts made to maintain the balance that exists on our planet, even though scientists and environmentalists have solid proof that our policies are having a seriously damaging impact on the environment.

 Polar bears are losing their homes because the ice caps in Arctic regions are rapidly melting due to global warming.
 Forest animals have no place to live as trees are being cleared for human activities such as farming and building real estate.
 Oceans are getting polluted with toxic waste that’s killing marine life.
 Poaching and hunting has caused the extinction of numerous species.

 For most of us, the only animals that we’re exposed to are the ones that we keep in our homes, such as dogs, cats, birds, and perhaps some rodents and reptiles.
-Even having these domesticated pets is a heart-opening experience that’s therapeutic for us because of the loyalty, companionship, gratitude and unconditional love that they show us.
+Even having these domesticated pets is a heart-opening experience that’s therapeutic for us, because of the loyalty, companionship, gratitude and unconditional love that they show us.

 If we’re willing to go beyond our boundaries and reach out to other animals, imagine what else we could experience?
 There are approx 8.7 million creatures in world, with 6.5 million species on land and 2.2 million in oceans!
 The world is filled with awe-inspiring bio-diversity of creatures with various shapes, colors and sizes waiting to be explored and celebrated.